luau-lang/luau/docs/_pages/typecheck.md

 ## `never` type

-`never` is the _dual_ of `unknown`, meaning that there doesn't exist a value that inhabits the type `never`. `never` is useful in many scenarios, and one such use case is when type refinements proves it impossible:
+`never` is also said to be the _bottom_ type, meaning there doesn't exist a value that inhabits the type `never`.
+In fact, it is the _dual_ of `unknown`. `never` is useful in many scenarios, and one such use case is when type refinements proves it impossible:

 ```lua
 local x = unknown()